Give to research

 The University of Newcastle is also establishing Global Innovation Chairs, who will drive priority research.
 These positions are reserved for local and international scholars with highly distinguished records of teaching, research and publication.

 You can make a gift for a Global Innovation Chair and help make a difference in an area of need.
-If you would like to know more, please contact the University of Newcastle Foundation and Development Office.
+If you would like to know more, please contact the University of Newcastle's Office of Alumni and Philanthropy.